 - Fatty Fish: Mackerel, salmon, and sardines are fatty fish options that are excellent on keto and also known to help support cellular membrane integrity, thanks to the abundance of omega-3 fatty acids.
 These fatty acids have a neuroprotective effect that helps promote cellular health and prevent accelerated degeneration, which disrupts cells' ability to communicate well with each other.

-- Dark Leafy Greens: Nutrient-dense vegetables like kale and spinach are rich in many photoprotective elements which contribute to a well-functioning thyroid.
+- Dark Leafy Greens: Nutrient-dense vegetables like kale and spinach are rich in many photoprotective elements that contribute to a well-functioning thyroid.

 Also, plant-based foods provide a rich nutrient profile which promotes the body's natural ability to detoxify itself gently.